Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/ios-sdk.md

 --8<-- "includes/editions-growth-enterprise-with-accounts.md"

 Use the Group Identify API to set or update properties of particular groups.
-However, these updates only affect events going forward.
+These updates only affect events going forward.

 The `groupIdentifyWithGroupType` method accepts a group type string parameter and group name object parameter, as well as an Identify object that's applied to the group.